openstack/keystone/doc/source/developing.rst

 custom classes, then the provided implementation class is sufficient.
 For further details, refer http://api.mongodb.org/python/current/examples/custom_type.html#automatic-encoding-and-decoding

-Similar to other backends, this backend can be added via keystone configuration in ``keystone.conf``::
+Similar to other backends, this backend can be added via Keystone configuration in ``keystone.conf``::

     [cache]